Parliament Act 2025

 You could also call this:

-"The boss of the Parliamentary Service chooses and can hire or fire employees."
+"The boss of the Parliamentary Service chooses and manages the employees."

 The chief executive can choose the employees they think are needed to work in the Parliamentary Service.
-You need to know the chief executive is like the boss of the Parliamentary Service employees.
-They have the power to hire and fire employees, but they must follow the rules in the employment agreement.
-The chief executive can remove an employee from their job at any time, as long as they follow the conditions in the employment agreement.
-If the chief executive appoints someone to a job, that appointment might not be final until it has been reviewed under clause 7 of Schedule 5.
-This review is like a check to make sure the appointment was fair and correct.
+They have the same rights and responsibilities as an employer.
+The chief executive can remove an employee from their job at any time, as long as they follow the rules in the employee's employment agreement.
+The chief executive's decision to appoint someone to a job is not final until it has been reviewed, except for some parliamentary party employees.
+This review happens under clause 7 of Schedule 5.
+You can find more information about this in the link.
+The chief executive makes the decisions about who works in the Parliamentary Service and what happens to them if they are removed from their job.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.